GraphCogent: Mitigating LLMs' Working Memory Constraints via Multi-Agent Collaboration in Complex Graph Understanding: GraphCogent

 \subsubsection{Training Settings}

-We use Llama3.1-8B as the backbone for all agents, fine-tuned with LoRA~\cite{DBLP:conf/iclr/HuSWALWWC22}.
-Both Reasoning Agent and Model Agent are trained on Graph4real dataset.
+We use Llama3.1-8B as the backbone for all agents.
+For capability-aware negatives, the candidate set size is $K=8$.
+Two-thresholds are set to $\tau_{\text{low}} = 0.55$ and $\tau_{\text{low}} = 0.45$.
+Both Execution Agent and Tool Creator are trained on Graph4real dataset.
 The training set employs 4 of 20 prompt templates, with their corresponding tasks excluded from the test set to ensure fair evaluation.
+More detailed settings can be founed in Appendix~\ref{Experimental Settings}.